betterwebleon/slovenian-list/README.md

 \* ***Take advantage of this valuable information at your own risk - if there is any.
 It is possible to revert the changes anytime.
 Be fearless, padawan!***

 ###4.
-Hosts file:
+Hosts file
 Another very important and useful tweak is the file named "hosts".
-According to [StevenBlack](https://github.com/StevenBlack/hosts/blob/master/readme.md), it is a plain-text file used by all operating systems to map hostnames to IP addresses.
+It is highly recommended to set it up **together** with all aforementioned tweaks.
+According to [StevenBlack](https://github.com/StevenBlack/hosts/blob/master/readme.md), <code>hosts</code> is a plain-text file used by all operating systems to map hostnames to IP addresses.
 The <code>hosts</code> is not bound to any browser, so it should work all the time irrespective of the browser or program.

+In other words, it works on a system level and takes care of all the junk before it even "reaches" a browser.
+It blocks the whole website and therefore protects user from getting into contact with dangerous websites, full of malware.
+Further, it greatly improves browsing speed and privacy by blocking access to various known ad servers and data collecting systems.
 StevenBlack's version of <code>hosts</code> file has been amalgamated with various sources.
 You can download the file from [here](https://github.com/StevenBlack/hosts/archive/master.zip) (you will find it within the downloaded zip file).
 Then:

 - in Windows, you  place it to the folder <code>C:\Windows\System32\Drivers\etc</code>
 - in Mac OS X, iOS, Linux or Android you place it to the folder <code>/etc/hosts</code>